richasingh-16/bitespeed-identity/README.md

 # BiteSpeed Identity Reconciliation API

-A backend service that identifies and reconciles customer contacts based on email and phone number.
+This project implements an identity reconciliation system that links customer contacts based on shared email addresses and phone numbers.
+The system ensures that duplicate records are merged correctly, the oldest contact remains primary, and secondary contacts are linked appropriately.
+Built using Node.js, TypeScript, Prisma ORM, and PostgreSQL, and deployed on Render.

 ## 🚀 Live API